-Some of the tradeoffs you’ll have to live with are that it’s only got one heat setting (probably around 375°F or so, not entirely sure), plus you need to buy replacement Thermacell cartridges.
+Some of the tradeoffs you’ll have to live with are that it’s only got one heat setting, plus you need to buy replacement Thermacell cartridges.

 Depending on how long and often you use the iron, each cartridge can last up to several months if you use it weekly, or several weeks if you use it daily.